zblz/naima/docs/dataformat.rst

 that includes all the necessary fields.

 .. literalinclude:: ../examples/CrabNebula_HESS_2006.ecsv
+    :language: guess

 Ipac
 ++++

 The same table shown in :class:`~astropy.io.ascii.Ipac` format.
 This format is focused on being human readable.
 Everything starting with a slash and a space is a comment, and keywords are given after a slash without a space.

 .. literalinclude:: ../examples/CrabNebula_HESS_2006_ipac.dat